Reg Kehoe and his Marimba Queens

 On the side marimba, Madee Greer is on the upper and Polly Weiser on the lower.

 The reappearance of a grainy copy of the haunting "A Study In Brown"—which is now in the public domain—on Internet video sites has sparked a resurgence in curiosity and interest among a new legion of fans, and has rekindled the band's fame.
 Most viewers notice the sound is not necessarily synched to the video.
 This is because when making Soundies the artist first recorded an acceptable copy of the audio, then various camera takes were made using different camera angles and closeups as the performers lip-synched the lyrics and acted as though playing the instruments.
 The results were edited to create the appearance of several cameras doing the filming, when in most cases one camera was used.
 This films was shown at many Army Camps.

 No other Panoram recordings made by Reg Kehoe and his Marimba Queens are known to exist.
 Thanks to their two-minute "soundie", the legacy of the Marimba Queens lives on.

 The band played its last engagement at the Bedford Springs Hotel, Bedford, Pennsylvania in 1962.

 NOTE: Reg Kehoe and his Marimba Queens did make additional recordings in the 1940s.
-There are 18 "glass" records of music and two "glass" records of live interviews with Reg and some of the band members.
+There are 18 "glass" records of music and two "glass" records of live interviews with Kehoe and some of the band members.